cahyaong/cop.gaia/README.md

 cop.gaia
 ======

-My first attempt at building game using Unity game engine.
+My first attempt to build a game.